Frankasaurus/frankasaurus.github.io/content/Campaigns/SukkelBerg Campaign 3/Notes/Campaign 3 Journal.md

 - Individual character notes for developments - fill in their blank spaces.
 Important: make the party a requirement!
 - Think about a future arc that ties into the existing story (perhaps concerning Leeflin Brut?)
 - Work on Gallus & Garrick especially, to not make them feel left out
+# First arc post-session 3
+Narrative line;
+Setup / Normal World -> Escaping Cogastr & getting to Elivestr.
+Inciting Incident -> Kaurius wants to cut ties with the Guilds to make the city a subordinate under House rule (specifically his), to appease his deity.
+Trial of Trials;
+- TODO
+- TODO
+- TODO
+Point of No Return -> Confrontation with Kaurius, exposing the true mastermind, the Shepherd.